rl-language/rlc/docs/rationale.md

 The `Rulebook` (or `rl` for short) is a domain specific-language that tries to reduce the complexity of writing simulations, such as those used in reinforcement learning, game programming, and similar other domains.
 This document explains the rationale behind it.

 If you want to jump directly into the code, try it out as described in the main page instead instead.
 If you want to read about the project rationale, read it [here](./where_we_are_going.md).
 If you want to see a quick description of what the `rlc` tool is capable of, instead of the `rl` language, you can see video [here](https://www.youtube.com/watch?v=tMnBo3TGIbU).
-A less pratical and more rambly philosofical description of why `rl` is usefull can be found [here](./philosophy.md)

 ### The Complexity of writing games and rule heavy simulations.